John Chapter 21

 10. Jesus tells them: “Bring some of the fish which you caught just now.”

-11. So Simon Peter went up and pulled the net full of large fish to the land; 153 fish, and though there were so many, the net wasn’t torn.
+11. So Simon Peter went up and pulled the net full of large fish to the land; 153 fish, and despite being so many, the net wasn’t torn.

 12. Jesus tells them: “Come, eat breakfast.”
 But none of the disciples dared to ask Him “Who are you?”, *knowing that it’s the Lord.

-13. Jesus comes and takes the bread and gives it to them, and He did likewise with the fish.
+13. Jesus comes and takes the bread and gives it to them, and He does likewise with the fish.

 14. This was already the third time Jesus was revealed to the disciples after having been raised from the dead.